apache/beam/website/www/site/content/en/documentation/io/io-standards.md

             <li>IO.Write to(Partition partition)
             </li>
          </ul>
-         <p>The input type for these methods can use an Apache Beam utility that reflects the external source’s API (e.g. <a href="https://kafka.apache.org/27/javadoc/?org/apache/kafka/common/TopicPartition.html">Kafka TopicPartition</a>).
-Per G5, Apache Beam, or an interface given by Apache Beam should not expose external libraries.
+         <p>The input type for these methods can reflect the external sink's API (e.g. <a href="https://kafka.apache.org/27/javadoc/?org/apache/kafka/common/TopicPartition.html">Kafka TopicPartition</a> should use a <strong>Beam-implemented</strong> TopicPartition object).
          <p>If different kinds of destinations require different types of input object types, then these should be done in separate I/O connectors.
          <p>Sometimes, there may be multiple <strong>from</strong> locations that use the same input type, which means we cannot leverage method overloading.
 With this in mind, use a new method to enable this situation.
          <ul>